 Arapov.Trade

-The course covers all key areas of trading theory essential for getting started.
-On the platform, you'll find over 150 articles, 70+ videos , and 3 original trading books available for free, covering both fundamental and advanced topics.
+The course covers all key sections of trading theory needed to start trading.
+On the platform you will find over 150 articles, 70+ video lessons , and a series of trading books with international ISBNs in free access, covering both basic and advanced topics.

 What separates survivors from statistics: